TheRowCS/ThumbNailCreator/README.md

 # ThumbnailCreator
-Creates thumbnails from all images in a folder
+Creates thumbnails from all images in a folder.
-Pass the path to the directory of images you wish to create thumbnails of as an argument when launching the program.

-java ThumbnailCreator -/path/to/directory
+#Compiling
+From the /TumbnailCreator/ directory in terminal type:

+javac *.java
+To package as a runnable jar type:

+jar cvfM ThumbnailCreator.jar me/benaherne/ThumbnailCreator me/benaherne/ThumbnailCreator/*.class

+From the parent directory of /me/

+#Launching the program
+In terminal type:

+java -jar ThumbnailCreator.jar /path/to/images/directory

+or in Windows type:
+java -jar ThumbnailCreator.jar C:/path/to/images/directory